SilasStokes/cpts360-finalProjectStarter/README.md

 - Added header guards to everything.
 - changed the bash script to compile with `gcc *.c`.

 This is by no means the correct way.
 Just the way my partner and I did it.
 I have no idea.
 I am not a professional.
 There is no implied warranty.
-If this bricks your computer all I have is condolences.
+If this bricks your computer all I have is condolences and my office hours (11-12p Sunday).